-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2017 reporting period and have not been early adopted by the Fund.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2018 reporting period and have not been early adopted by the Fund.
 The Directors' assessment of the impact of these new standards (to the extent relevant to the Fund) and interpretations is set out below:

-AASB 9 Financial Instruments (and applicable amendments) (effective from 1 January 2018)
+• AASB 9 Financial Instruments (and applicable amendments) (effective from 1 January 2018)

 AASB 9 addresses the classification, measurement and derecognition of financial assets and financial liabilities.
 It has now also introduced revised rules around hedge accounting and impairment.
 The standard is not applicable until 1 January 2018 but is available for early adoption.
 The Directors do not expect this to have a significant impact on the recognition, classification and measurement of the Fund's financial instruments as they are carried at fair value through profit or loss.
 The derecognition rules have not been changed from the previous requirements, and the Fund does not apply hedge accounting.
 AASB 9 introduces a new impairment model.
 However, as the Fund's investments are all held at fair value through profit or loss, the change in impairment rules will not impact the Fund.
-The Fund has not yet decided when to adopt AASB 9.